-EIT Candidate Teachers Boosted By Blake Inspire Experience
+EIT Candidate Teachers boosted by Blake Inspire experience

 “I felt that there was a lot of talk about it, but not a lot of action.
 But then this course showed that there is action, we just don’t always see it.”

-What stood out for Te Kaiirirangi was how the three of them were treated on the programme.
+What stood out for Te Kaiirirangi was how the three Candidate Teachers were treated on the programme.

 Mia also loved the experience and says it was life changing.